zulip/zulip/docs/overview/directory-structure.md

   the development environment setup process.

-* `tools/ci/` Subdirectory of `tools/` for things only used to setup and run our tests in CI.
+* `tools/ci/` Subdirectory of `tools/` for things only used to set up and run our tests in CI.
 Actual test suites should go in `tools/`.

 ---------------------------------------------------------